baylearn-org/www/call_for_abstracts.md

 # Call for Abstracts #
 ## BayLearn 2022 ##
-The BayLearn 2022 abstract submission site is now open for submissions:
+The BayLearn 2022 abstract submission site is now <strike>open</strike> CLOSED for submissions:
 [BayLearn 2022 CMT](https://cmt3.research.microsoft.com/BAYLEARN2022)

 The abstract submission deadline is Thursday, July 14th, 2022 11:59 pm PDT Please submit abstracts as a 2-page pdf in NeurIPS format.
 An extra page for acknowledgements and references is allowed.